mokanove/servers/depoly codes/README.md

 ## speedtest.sh:

-> Use the official Speed test tool to test the server speed.
+> Use the Speedtest by Ookla tool to test the server speed.

 ```